macianito/js-import-php/README.md

 ## What is it
-JS PHP Import imports php functions and classes to javascript environment thus to be accesed as javascript code
+JS PHP Import imports php functions and classes to javascript environment thus they can be accessed as javascript functions

 ## Requires